-It’s not enough to set general fundraising goals.
 Your goals should be carefully chosen and aimed to drive meaningful conversions that support your overall mission.
-That’s why we recommend using the SMART goal setting method:
+That’s why we recommend using the SMART goal-setting method:

 - Specific: Your goal should be as specific as possible — focus on one thing rather than trying to accomplish multiple things at once.
 If it’s a fundraising goal, set a monetary amount; if it’s a conversion goal, determine the rate at which you want to increase actions.

 - Measurable: Goals are only useful when you can measure their success and progress.
-Make sure your goal has metrics you can use that allow you to assess your progress toward your goal.
+Make sure your goal has metrics attached that allow you to assess your progress toward your goal.
 This way, if you notice rates dropping, you can adjust your strategies.

-- Attainable: Don’t set lofty, unrealistic goals.
-Look at your past fundraising results and aim for a slightly higher objective.
-For example, if you currently only have 10,000 Instagram followers, it’s much more attainable to set a goal of increasing it to 20,000 than 1 million followers.
+- Attainable: To push your team while ensuring you can achieve your goals, look at your past results, and aim for a slightly higher objective.
+If your goals are so high they seem impossible to reach, they can be demotivating.
+For example, if you currently only have 10,000 Instagram followers, it’s much more attainable to set a goal of increasing that number to 20,000 than 1 million followers.

-- Relevant: Your goals should be stepping stones to your ultimate mission.
+- Relevant: Your goals should be stepping stones to fulfilling your organization’s mission.
 Make sure that every goal you set is helping you get where you want to go.

-- Time-based: Goals shouldn’t be set and then never checked in on.
-Make sure you have a deadline for when you’d like to meet your goal.
-Even if you don’t accomplish it, this information can help you plan future campaigns and strategies.
+- Time-based: Making sure you have a deadline for when you’d like to meet your goal further motivates you to achieve it.
+Even if you don’t accomplish your goal by the deadline, this information can help you plan future campaigns and strategies.

 Following this framework will allow you to set clear objectives that drive action.
-Otherwise, you may end up with poorly-written goals like “raise more donations” or “get more social media followers.”
+Otherwise, you may end up with overly generic goals like “raise more donations” or “get more social media followers.”

 Examples of SMART Marketing Goals